-- The strategic digital education framework Digital Czech Republic lays out the newly established approach to digital education, including a strong focus on digital skills development, cybersecurity and safe internet use. - The Long-term Plan for Education and the Development of the Education System of the Czech Republic 2023-2027 provides integrated measures to support digital well-being and cybersecurity in schools. - In addition, the Strategy for the Education Policy of the Czech Republic up to 2030+ is a strategy to support reaching the target of 80% of the population with basic digital skills by 2030. - The Ministry of the Interior, together with Palacký University in Olomouc, has produced a methodological guide on the prevention of risky behaviour among children and youths online created for local authorities and police as well as for other target groups in the school environment t('Cyber Academy for municipal staff, municipal police and other target groups in the school environment'). - The Czech Police has also created an educational preventive programme, "Your Journey Online".
+- The national strategic plan for digital education under the Digital Czechia Strategy lays out the newly established approach to digital education, including a strong focus on digital skills development, cybersecurity and safe internet use. - The Long-term Plan for Education and the Development of the Education System of the Czech Republic 2023-2027 provides integrated measures to support digital well-being and cybersecurity in schools. - In addition, the Strategy for the Education Policy of the Czech Republic up to 2030+ is a strategy to support reaching the target of 80% of the population with basic digital skills by 2030.